-Undergraduate students who attain a semester GPA of 4.0, are named to the President's List provided all the conditions listed below are met.
-Undergraduates who attain a semester GPA of 3.50-3.99 are named to the Vice President for Academic Affairs List for that semester.
-The following requirements pertain to each list: provided they complete at least 12 semester hours (fall or spring) and 9 semester hours in the summer; and receive no grades of F, WF, or IC for that semester.
+Undergraduate students who attain a semester GPA of 4.0 are named to the President's List and undergraduates who attain a semester GPA of 3.50-3.99 are named to the Vice President for Academic Affairs List for that semester, provided the following conditions are met: 1) complete at least 12 semester hours (fall or spring semester or 9 hours in the summer term), and 2) receive no grades of F, WF, or IC for that semester or term.
 Students making the list are notified via mailed announcements from the Vice President for Academic Affairs.